 Simplified information on the LL.M. admissions timeline and application checklist can be found below.
-To see the full and detailed instructions, which can also be viewed as a part of the applications through LSAC.org, follow these links:
+To see the full and detailed instructions for the 2021-22 application cycle, please follow these links:

 Watch this video to hear our Director of Admissions help you avoid common application mistakes.

 2021 LL.M.
 Traditional & Thesis Track Admissions Timeline

 |December 18, 2020||Deadline to apply online and postmark application materials for 2021-22 LL.M. traditional track|

 |Dec 21, 2020 – Jan 11, 2021||Winter recess (University closed)|

 |August 16, 2021*||Fall semester law school classes begin|

 For a more detailed LL.M. traditional or thesis track program timeline, please see the Current Academic Calendar.

 2021 LL.M.
 Executive Track Admissions Timeline